 Panelists must be able to put aside personal biases and be fair in their assessment and decisions.Knowledge:

-Panelists will bring their understanding of the arts, arts education, non-profit management, and the community to help evaluate each application.No Conflicts:
+Panelists will bring their understanding of the arts, arts education, non-profit management, and the community to help evaluate each application.Declare Conflicts:

 Panelists may not review applications from organizations with which they are associated.

-Panel meetings last from one-half day to a full day, depending on the number of applications received.
-Panelists discuss and rank each application.
+Attend a one-half day to a full day, depending on the number of applications received.
+At this meeting, Panelists serving on the panel meet to discuss and rank each application.
 All rankings are done silently and remain anonymous.
 Panel meetings are open to the public, and applicants are encouraged to attend as observers.

 The Phoenix Office of Arts and Culture maintains a database of individuals interested in serving on grant review panels.
 To be considered for inclusion on our panelist database, simply complete and submit a Panelist Application Form.